 Currently IRMA only supports creating attribute-based signatures on strings, although we plan to support other types of documents as well.
 They can be created using irmajs and verified using IRMA servers almost the same as disclosure proofs.
-An online demo (using demo attributes) is available here.
+An online demo is available on the website of the Foundation.

 IRMA security properties

 Credential unforgeability: Only the issuer (that is, the holder of the Idemix private key) can issue credentials that will verify under the Idemix public key.
 Thus when a verifier receives valid attributes, it can safely assume they were issued by the issuer.

 Multi-show unlinkability: When a verifier performs two IRMA sessions in which the attributes that it receives are identical, then it cannot tell whether the two IRMA sessions were performed with one user who disclosed the same attributes twice, or with two distinct users.
 In other words, such sessions are not linkable as coming from the same user.
 (It is important to note that this property holds only at the cryptographic level; using identifying data from the transport layer such as the user's IP or MAC address verifiers can potentially still link sessions.)

 Grouping credentials using the private key: When attributes are disclosed coming from multiple credentials, the Yivi app additionally proves that the credentials share the same secret key, and thus that the attributes come from the same user.